kpenfound/adventofcode/2022/README.md

 [Problem](https://adventofcode.com/2022/day/6)

 Now that I'd used python as the entrypoint for 5 days in a row, I decided to mix it up.
 This time I'm using a bash script to execute GraphQL queries against the dagger engine using the dagger cli.
 The queries load and build a rust application which reads the input and outputs the solution.

+## End!

+I got really sick and fell too far behind :( But the first 6 days were fun!